Annie's Song

-It went to number one in the United Kingdom, where it was Denver's only major hit single.
+The song went to number one in the United Kingdom, where it was Denver's only major hit single.
 Four years later, an instrumental version also became flautist James Galway's only major British hit.

 Background

 "Annie's Song" was written as an ode to Denver's wife at the time, Annie Martell Denver.
-Denver "wrote this song in July 1973 in about ten-and-a-half minutes one day on a ski lift" to the top of Aspen Mountain in Aspen, Colorado, as the physical exhilaration of having "just skied down a very difficult run" and the feeling of total immersion in the beauty of the colors and sounds that filled all senses inspired him to think about his wife.
+Denver "wrote this song in January 1973 in about ten-and-a-half minutes one day on a ski lift" to the top of Aspen Mountain in Aspen, Colorado, as the physical exhilaration of having "just skied down a very difficult run" and the feeling of total immersion in the beauty of the colors and sounds that filled all senses inspired him to think about his wife.
 Annie Denver recalls the beginnings: "It was written after John and I had gone through a pretty intense time together and things were pretty good for us.
 He left to go skiing and he got on the Ajax chair on Aspen mountain and the song just came to him.
 He skied down and came home and wrote it down...
-Initially it was a love song and it was given to me through him, and yet for him it became a bit like a prayer."
+Initially it was a love song and it was given to me through him and yet for him it became a bit like a prayer."